hbjamin/sns-xscn-analysis/README.md

 # How to use this repo

+### File paths are hardcoded inside scripts

-- First load the reconstructed energies and directions from the root files to .npz files.
+- First load the reconstructed energies and directions from the root files on nubar to .npz files.
 A conversion factor is used to go from event total charge to reconstructed energy
 ```bash
 python3 preprocess_data.py
 ```